-Federal regulations in the United States around fuel economy standards and "greenhouse gas" emissions have continued to increase.
+Federal regulations in the United States relating to fuel economy standards and "greenhouse gas" emissions have continued to increase.
 New requirements may adversely affect any manufacturer's ability to profitably design, market, produce and distribute vehicles that comply with such regulations.
 We could be adversely impacted in our ability to market and sell these vehicles at affordable prices and in our ability to finance these inventories.
 These regulations could have a material adverse effect on our business, results of operations, financial condition and cash flows.

-Brand Reputation and Ability of Automotive Manufacturers to Deliver High Quality, Defect-Free Vehicles
+Ability of Automotive Manufacturers to Deliver High Quality, Defect-Free Vehicles

-Our business is impacted by consumer demand and brand preference, including consumers' perception of the quality of those brands.
-We depend on our manufacturers to deliver high-quality, defect-free vehicles, and a decline in the quality or brand reputation of the vehicles or other products we sell or distribute may adversely impact our financial performance.
+We depend on our manufacturers to deliver high-quality, defect-free vehicles.
+If manufacturers experience future quality issues, our financial performance may be adversely impacted.
 In addition, the discontinuance of a particular brand could negatively impact our revenues and profitability.